 Faculty Director, Martin Trust Center for MIT Entrepreneurship

-Fiona Murray is the David Sarnoff Professor of Management of Technology, an Associate Professor of Technological Innovation, Entrepreneurship, and Strategic Management, and the Faculty Director, Martin Trust Center for MIT Entrepreneurship.
+Fiona Murray is the Alvin J. Siteman (1948) Professor of Entrepreneurship, an Associate Professor of Technological Innovation, Entrepreneurship, and Strategic Management, and the Faculty Director, Martin Trust Center for MIT Entrepreneurship.
 She is also the Associate Dean for Innovation.

 She is an international expert on the transformation of investments in scientific and technical innovation into innovation-based entrepreneurship that drives jobs, wealth creation, and regional prosperity.
 Murray has a special interest in how policies, programs, and relationships between academia and industry can be designed to accelerate the productive role of universities in their local entrepreneurial ecosystem.
 These include intellectual property issues as well as broader programs that enable technology transfer and commercialization.